 The Law Review edits and publishes articles by prominent legal scholars and practitioners concerning state, national, and international legal issues.
 Law Review members write comments that address developments in a particular area of law.
-The Law Review also hosts an annual lecture series and an annual symposium.
+In addition to publishing an online edition, the Law Review also hosts an annual lecture series and an annual symposium.